bmkuter/EC601/Project_1/README.md

 -As a DIY'er, I want something I can make and understand with off-the-shelf components.
 -As a health nut, I want a system that allows me to control exactly what goes into my body and how it grows.
 -As an environmentalist, I want something that is efficient and green.
+-As a User, I want to easily read and adjust all the relevant information on a good UI.

 <h3>Open Source Resources</h3>